mohitravan/ola-dashbord/README.md

 Impact:
 Helped identify cancellation patterns and revenue trends, enabling stakeholders to improve driver allocation, reduce cancellations, and optimize customer experience.

+Screenshots / Demos
+Show what the dashboard looks like.